Thursday, 30 September 2010

 And each word was accompanied by an explanatory picture.
 Are we getting a bit into information overkill here?

-But then I read an article in a magazine, written by a woman whose hobby it is dress up as Queen Elizabeth I and give talks to groups about Elizabethan England.
+But then I read an article in a magazine, written by a woman whose hobby is to dress up as Queen Elizabeth I and give talks to groups about Elizabethan England.
 She gave one talk to a class of young children.
 She asked them ‘What would you become if you married me?’
 One nine-year-old boy put his hand up and said:

 ‘Frightened.’